 Local’s tip: Head up the stairs opposite the beach to a small café by the name of Tannum Beach Fish and Chips for one of the best classic beach meals you’ve ever had.

 7pm: Dinner at The Dock

-One of the latest arrivals to the Gladstone foodie scene, The Dock, encapsulates the Queensland coastal lifestyle with its location and casual intertwined with modern decor.
+One of the latest arrivals to the Gladstone foodie scene, The Dock encapsulates the Queensland coastal lifestyle with its location and casual vibe intertwined with modern decor.

 Positioned just outside the entrance to East Shores, this burger joint boasts one of the best vantage points to overlook the harbour.
-Playing homage to its previous owners (an engineering firm), the old office signage acts as a wall mural surrounded by twinkle lights and a veggie patch doubling as a green wall.
+Paying homage to its previous owners (an engineering firm), the old office signage acts as a wall mural surrounded by fairy lights and a veggie patch doubling as a green wall.